Historic Property

 Construction of Brockhurst

-House built by William Brock (d.1776) as summer residence.
+House built by William Brock (1702–1776) as a summer residence on The Grange, St Peter Port.

 1725 - 1768